 Pre-workouts make me feel less hungry

 Another reason why I like to drink pre-workouts after my morning training is becasue they make me feel less hungry.
-Pre-workout stimulants that contain caffeine that helps to increase peptide YY, the hormone that is responsible for satiety.
+Pre-workout stimulants contain caffeine that helps to increase peptide YY, the hormone that is responsible for satiety.

 Controlling your appetite is important for weight loss and weight management because it impacts how much food you want to eat.